dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.10.2 =
+- Add: Exchange rates are now available over tor.
+Only enable this if running WordPress on an Onion hidden service.
+- Add: Exchange rates can be turned off if not needed to improve performance.
+- Add: User is warned if the DB table indices are corrupted.
+- Improve: Adding/updating transaction rows does not depend on the DB constraints.
+- Improve: Exchange rates are decompressed using PHP curl, not via the compress.zlib filter.
+- Fix: Misleading textual description of the IP setting in RPC adapters.
+- Fix: Small bug with error reporting in JSON adapters.

 = 2.10.1 =
 - Fix: More DB columns changed to ASCII.
 Saves space, plus fixes "Specified key was too long" on some databases and server locales.
 - Improve: Frontend observables `withdraw_fee` and `move_fee` changed to camelCase to match other observables.